 This 5-Ingredient Apple Brickle Dip recipe takes minutes to make and is so delicious!
-Plus, it uses common ingredients including, cream cheese, brown sugar, sugar, & vanilla.
+Plus, it uses common ingredients.
 The addition of Heath Toffee Bits makes it even better!

 Brickle Dip – Trust us… It’s Good!

 It was a LONG time ago that I tried Apple Brickle Dip for the first time.
-I was attending a baby shower with my mom and sisters and saw a dip sitting amongst a bunch of apples.
-If I were to be quite honest, I was hesitant to try the dip because it looked a little more like tuna than a yummy fruit dip (true story)!
+I was attending a baby shower and saw a dip sitting amongst a bunch of apples.
+Honestly, I was hesitant to try the dip because it looked a little more like tuna than a yummy fruit dip (true story)!

-I asked what it was and the baby shower host told me.
-I thought I’d give it a try.
+After the host told me what kind of dip it was, I decided to try it.
 I’m SO glad I did because the dip is absolutely heavenly!!!
 It has since become a very common and yummy treat my family makes for showers and get togethers.

 This dip can be served with many things, but if you’re serving it with apples, here are some tips…